FanstyTech/Rushita-FE/docs/searchable-select-guide.md

 # Searchable Select Component Guide

-This guide explains how to implement searchable select dropdowns with debounced API calls in the Rushita-FE project.
+This guide explains how to implement searchable select dropdowns with debounced API calls in the Rousheta-FE project.

 ## Overview